Why and where to buy in north-west Spain

 There are daily services to the region from Madrid, which therefore connects Galicia to the rest of Europe, and further afield.

-Another relatively small and historical region, Cantabria is known for its lush vegetation and renowned archaeological sites.
-The nearby Gulf Stream gives the region a temperate and oceanic climate with warm summers and mild winters.
+Another relatively small region, Cantabria is known for its lush vegetation and renowned archaeological sites.
+The Gulf Stream gives the region a temperate and oceanic climate with warm summers and mild winters.
 Vegetation here is characterised by forests of leafy trees and grasslands – and there are several natural parks here that are popular with locals and expats alike.
-The most important of these is the Picos de Europa National Park, which also affects Castille- León and Asturias.
+The most important of these is the Picos de Europa National Park, which also affects Castile y León and Asturias.

-The region’s history is long and varied, and there are numerous monuments, museums and architecture of note found here – including the caves at Altamira, El Soplao, Del Valle and Las Pasiega, the religious architecture of Santo Toribio de Liévana Monastery, Santa Maria de Piasca and San Román del Moroso, and the Cantabrian Sea Maritime Museum, the Altamira National Museum and Investigation Centre and many more.
+The region’s history is long and varied, and there are numerous monuments, museums and architecture of note found here.
+These include the caves at Altamira, El Soplao, Del Valle and Las Pasiega and the religious architecture of Santo Toribio de Liévana Monastery, Santa Maria de Piasca and San Román del Moroso.
+You can enjoy the Cantabrian Sea Maritime Museum, the Altamira National Museum and Investigation Centre and many more.

-There are numerous markets and fairs celebrated across the region and throughout the year, from La Vijanera (winter carnival), celebrated on the first Sunday of the year, La Folía in April in San Vicente de la Barquera; a parade of local fishing boats, and SAUGA Folk music festival, on the third weekend of August.
+Cantabrians like to have fun too.
+There are numerous markets and fairs celebrated across the region and throughout the year, including La Vijanera (winter carnival), celebrated on the first Sunday of the year.
+La Folía in April in San Vicente de la Barquera, is a parade of local fishing boats.
+In summer, the SAUGA folk music festival is in August.

 Limited ingredients create a brilliant cuisine

-The international airport for this region is Seve Ballesteros – Santander Airport; this is served by Ryanair from Edinburgh and London-Stansted from the UK, as well as connecting the region to wider Spain and Europe itself.
+The international airport for this region is Seve Ballesteros-Santander Airport.
+Ryanair flies here from Edinburgh and London-Stansted from the UK, as well as connecting the region to wider Spain and Europe itself.

-The largest region, not only in Spain but in the entire European Union, Castile- León is formed of the two previous regions of Castila la Vieja and León, which were united in 1983.
-Both regions had been central to the medieval history of Spain – and this can still be seen in the cathedrals, monasteries and castles there, generally preserved in a perfect state.
-As a result of this, Castile- León has six UNESCO World Heritage sites – more than any other region of the world.
+The largest region, not only in Spain but in the entire European Union, Castile y León is formed of the two previous regions of Castila la Vieja and León, which were united in 1983.
+Both regions had been central to the medieval history of Spain – and this can still be seen in the exceptionally well-preserved cathedrals, monasteries and castles.
+Castile y León has six UNESCO World Heritage sites – more than any other region of the world.

 A varied landscape and cuisine

 The cities here may not be the most obvious location for Brits to move to.
-The people do tend to be more austere and conservative, and the rural areas are very sparsely populated.
+The people have a reputation for being more austere and conservative, and the rural areas are sparsely populated.
 Generally this region suits would-be expats with a good grasp of Spanish language and culture – and those who are looking for peace, tranquillity and the real Spanish idyll.

 Capital city of the region, here you will also find the old city, a UNESCO World Heritage Site.
 Salamanca is also a University City, and home to thousands of foreign students, leading to a very interesting and cosmopolitan environment.